srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

     }
 ```

-This configuration enables VLAN tagging on the `ethernet-1/1` interface and configures a single-tagged VLAN with ID `10` on the `ethernet-1/1.0` subinterface.

-Here is what happens to different types of frames in the incoming and outgoing directions:
+Now we have a whole lot of behavioral patterns applied to the frames in the incoming and outgoing directions:

 /// html | table
 //// html | thead